 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Develop and communicate a scientific explanation addressing a question of local relevance about resources generated by the sun or Earth (Grade 5) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!

 After this lesson, students should be able to: